-igh-level syntax
+High-level syntax and parallel processing

+Reference picture management with direct reference picture list signaling

+Tile groups with rectangular shape tile groups

 Partitioning

 Partitioning of the picture into CTUs

 Pictures are divided into a sequence of coding tree units (CTUs).
 The CTU concept is same to that of the HEVC [6][7].
 For a picture that has three sample arrays, a CTU consists of an N×N block of luma samples together with two corresponding blocks of chroma samples.
 Figure 1 shows the example of a picture divided into CTUs.